dartk/EntitiesDotNet/README.md

     // Inlined method name: 'InlinedSumPositiveIntegers'
     ```

-   If the attribute's argument `name` is null then the method name will be used with the following
+   If the attribute's argument `name` is null then the generated method name will be determined by
-   rule:
+   the following rule:

-   If the method name starts with an underscore, then the method name without the underscore will be
+   If the original method's name starts with an underscore, then the name without an underscore will
-   used.
+   be used.

     ```c#
     [Inline.Public] static int _SumPositiveIntegers(EntityArrays entities)
     // Inlined method name: 'SumPositiveIntegers'
     ```

-   If the method name does not start with an underscore, then the method name with `_Inlined`
+   If the original method's name does not start with an underscore, then the name with `_Inlined` at
-   at the end will be used.
+   the end will be used.

     ```c#
     [Inline.Public] static int SumPositiveIntegers(EntityArrays entities)